PennyLaneAI/pennylane-lightning/README.rst

 Docker Support
 --------------
-One can also build the Pennylane-Lightning image using Docker:
+One can also build the Lightning image using Docker:

 .. code-block:: console